AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-limitations.md

 * You **can** use **[!UICONTROL Unsubscription link]** content blocks in a profile transactional message.
 See [Adding a content block](../../designing/using/personalization.md#adding-a-content-block).
 * Fatigue rules are compatible with profile transactional messages.
 See [Fatigue rules](../../sending/using/fatigue-rules.md).

+### Product listings

-Note that product listings are available in transactional email messages only.
+Note that product listings are available in transactional **email messages** only.
 See [Using product listings in a transactional message](../../channels/using/editing-transactional-message.md#using-product-listings-in-a-transactional-message).

 ## Permissions and branding {#permissions-and-branding}